 As well as embarking on his own national tour selling out venues around the country, Kerser went on to release a second tour DVD for his S.C.O.T national tour.
 The DVD was released in September of 2014, and reached #2 on the National ARIA Charts.

 As part of the 2014 festival bills for Big Day Out and Good Life (Future Music’s underage festival), Kerser toured nationally with the likes of Pearl Jam, Snoop Dogg AKA Snoop Lion, Macklemore & Ryan Lewis, Major Laser, Flume, and many more.

 Kerser’s fourth LP King was released in November 2014, and shot straight to #1 on the ARIA Urban Charts, #9 on the main ARIA Charts, #1 on the iTunes Hip Hop Charts, and #4 on the main iTunes Charts.

-2015 dawns a new era for the unlikely C-Town hero.
-Recently signing a distribution deal with ADA (Warner Music Australia), 5th LP (in as many years) ‘Next Step’ will be released via the launching of Kerser’s very own label and much-anticipated ABK Records.
-The future for both artist and label is bright, and the buzz is loud.
-2016 will see releases from hand selected emcees.
+2015 dawned a new era for the unlikely C-Town hero.
+Signing a distribution deal with ADA (Warner Music Australia), 5th LP ‘Next Step’ which peaked at #1 on the Australian ARIA Album charts, was released via the launching of Kerser’s very own label and much-anticipated ABK Records, and was followed closely by the release of brother and hypeman, Rates, LP ‘Untold’.